-The TPR species-MSA is obtained by aligning the homologous protein sequences of TTC21B from 43 species in an 'ungapped' fashion.
-Using the MEGA5 software, we extracted the TPR domain from the 45-sequence alignment, based on the human TTC21B information in SMART database.
-There are 16 TPR motifs in TTC21B found in the SMART database.
-We remove two orthologs due to the existence of gaps in at least one of the 16 TPRs.
-Finally, we construct the sequence logo of all 16 TPRs using WebLogo 3.2.
-We show the alignment of only the first three TPR motifs of TTC21B in Figure 2a.
+All species-MSA (Supplementary Table 2) are obtained by aligning a single set of homologous protein sequences for each class of RPD (e.g. TPR-containing TTC21B orthologs from 43 species) using UniProt.
+40 Using the MEGA5 software 41, we extract the relevant domain from the alignment.
+For example, based on the 45-ortholog alignment of TTC21B, we extracted all 16 TPR motifs in TTC21B found in the SMART database.
+Finally, we construct the sequence logo of 16 TPRs in TTC21B using WebLogo 3.2.
+39 We show the alignment of only the first three TPR motifs in Figure 2a.